 - Specialist Certificate in Visual Communication, NAFA, Singapore

-- Certificate in Dyslexia and Literacy Teaching, DAS Academy Singapore
+- Certificate in Dyslexia and Literacy Teaching, DAS Academy, Singapore

-- Certificate in Understanding Dyslexia, DAS Academy Singapore
+- Certificate in Understanding Dyslexia, DAS Academy, Singapore

 - Unit Trust Taxation & Administration Certificates, Securities Institute of NSW, Australia